flpm/flpm.github.io/data/notes/bacon.md

 ---
-title: 'Why Security is hard'
+title: 'This has bacon'
-subtitle: 'or why the mouse always wins'
+subtitle: 'Bacon makes everything better'
 date: '2020-01-01'
 ---